Skip to main content

 • Hip and elbow dysplasia

-• Osteosarcoma (bone cancer, seen in some large breeds)
+• Osteosarcoma (bone cancer, higher incidence in large breeds)

 Cost to own a Rottweiler